'Keeping You Active'

 A history of West Tennessee Bone & Joint

-Orthopedic surgery was much different more than 40 years ago when Dr. Lowell Stonecipher opened West Tennessee Bone & Joint Clinic, P.C.
+Orthopedic surgery was much different in 1973 when Dr. Lowell Stonecipher opened West Tennessee Bone & Joint Clinic, P.C.

 Major bone fractures were treated for weeks in traction or for months in heavy plaster casts.
 Surgery often resulted in long hospital stays.
 Arthroscopy, MRI and same-day surgery were inconceivable.